 What is risk?
 Risk is commonly understood to be the possibility of a harmful or disruptive event that leads to failure and/or losses.
-In the context of change and improvement though, there is another face to risk that of opportunity.
+In the context of change and improvement, there is another face to risk that of opportunity.
 Business change requires innovation, taking advantage of new opportunities and managing the risks involved.
 In this context then, and as defined by HM Treasury,

 “in severe consequences for companies, individuals, and the economy.
 For example, the subprime mortgage meltdown in 2007 that helped trigger the Great Recession stemmed from bad risk-management decisions, such as lenders who extended mortgages to individuals with poor credit; investment firms who bought, packaged, and resold these mortgages; and funds that invested excessively in the repackaged, but still risky, mortgage-backed securities (MBS).”

-- Risk Analysis
+- Analysis of Risk

 - Risk and Business Continuity Planning

-- Risk Managing
+- Managing Risk

-The plan is set out such that when a risk emerges and the likely impact is identified, the appropriate governance level is easily identified and engaged to review and authorise the mitigation actions.
-This approach limits surprises and because mitigation actions are predefined, response time is quick, therefore reducing downtime for resources and the likelihood of the impact growing.
+The plan is set out that when a risk emerges and the likely impact is identified.
+From this, the appropriate governance level is easily identified and engaged to review and authorise the mitigation actions.
+As a result, this approach limits surprises and because mitigation actions are predefined, response time is quick.
+This then reduces downtime for resources and the likelihood of the impact growing.